BrandoDev/BrawlPy/README.md

 A basic wrapper for the [Brawl Stars API](https://developer.brawlstars.com/#/).

 ## Features
- * Easy to use with OOP design
+ * Easy to use with OOP design and Context Manager
  * Get a player's profile and battle log by just a tag
  * Get a club and all its member
- * Get the top 200 clubs , players, or a specific brawler in the world or a region
+ * Get the top 200 clubs, players, or a specific brawler in the world or a region
- * Get Information about a map, event, brawler!!!
+ * Get Information about a map, event, brawler!

 ## Installation
 To install the library run the following command: